POPWorldMedia/POPForums/docs/azurekitlibrary.md

       "ConnectionString": "DefaultEndpointsProtocol=https;AccountName=youraccountname;AccountKey=xxxYourAccountKeyxxx=="
 ...
 ```
-Look at the documentation to see how to provision and deploy Azure Functions, and apply that new knowledge to deploy the `PopForums.AzureKit.Functions` project.
-(Defining what Azure Functions are is beyond the scope of this documentation.)
+Look at the Azure documentation to see how to provision and deploy Azure Functions, and apply that new knowledge to deploy the `PopForums.AzureKit.Functions` project.
+(Defining Azure Functions is beyond the scope of this documentation.)
 You should avoid committing any connection secrets to configuration in source control.
 See the section above about configuration, and make sure that your Functions have the same settings as your web app.

 The connection string for using the local Azure storage emulator is `UseDevelopmentStorage=true`.

 ## Using Azure Search

-_Note: v18 breaks compatibility with previous indexes using Azure Search._
+_Note: v18+ breaks compatibility with previous indexes using Azure Search._

-Use this in your startup configuration if you're using web in-process search indexing:
+Use this in your `Program.cs` configuration if you're using web in-process search indexing:

 ```
-public void ConfigureServices(IServiceCollection services) {
+var builder = WebApplication.CreateBuilder(args);
+var services = builder.Services;
+...
 services.AddPopForumsAzureSearch();
 ...
 ```
 Under the hood, this replaces the `PopForums.Sql` implementation of the search interfaces with those used for Azure Search.